djndl1/Commentarii/Digital Image Process Gonzales/Digital Image Process Gonzales.md

 \dfrac{\partial f}{\partial x}=f(x+1)-f(x) \\
 \dfrac{\partial^2 f}{\partial x^2}=f(x+1)+f(x-1)-2f(x)
 $$
-\indEdges in digital images often are ramp-like transitions in intensity, in which case the first derivative would result in thick edges and the second derivative would produce a double edge one pixel thick, which enhances fine detail much better than the first derivative and much easier to implement.
+$\quad\quad$Edges in digital images often are ramp-like transitions in intensity, in which case the first derivative would result in thick edges and the second derivative would produce a double edge one pixel thick, which enhances fine detail much better than the first derivative and much easier to implement.

 ###### Using the Second Derivative for Image Sharpening - the Laplacian